Massive star cluster formation I. High star formation efficiency while resolving feedback of individual stars: Introduction

 Modelling individual stars is important, as this can change the efficiency and location of stellar feedback injection.
-Dynamical processes often eject high mass stars \citep{Fujii2011Sci...334.1380F}; the location of massive stars directly affects how and when gas is dispersed.
+Dynamical processes often eject high-mass stars \citep{Fujii2011Sci...334.1380F,Fujii2022b}, and the location of massive stars directly affects how and when gas is dispersed.
 Gas dispersal stops star formation.
-Models of sub-cluster feedback may over-estimate the strength of feedback, as they do not allow spatial separation between the stars in the sub-cluster.
+Models of sub-cluster feedback may overestimate the strength of feedback, as they do not allow for spatial separation between the stars in the sub-cluster.
 This lack of separation also changes the morphology of the gas, affecting the number of low-density channels in the gas that can vent thermal energy from the sub-cluster.
-The degree to which the sub-cluster vs.\ star-by-star approaches differ must be constrained.
+The degree to which the sub-cluster and star-by-star approaches differ must be constrained.

-There are a few models that do evolve individual stars with both stellar feedback and higher order gravitational dynamics \citep{2020Wall,2021MNRAS.506.2199G}.
-While these models include most of the relevant physics, they lack the computational efficiency to simulate star clusters forming from clouds of masses $>10^5$ M$_\odot$, and instead focus on simulating star clusters forming from low mass clouds $\le10^5$ M$_\odot$.
-This leaves a sizable gap compared to the observed mass range of GMCs.
-While clusters with mass $<10^5\rm\, M_\odot$ are comparable to local group observations, YMC and GC formation is out of their reach.
+There are a few models that do evolve individual stars with both stellar feedback and higher order gravitational dynamics \citep{2020Wall,2021MNRAS.506.2199G,Fujii2021PASJ...73.1074F,Fujii2022a,Fujii2022b,2021Cournoyer-Cloutier,Lewis2023ApJ...944..211L,Wilhelm2023MNRAS.520.5331W,Cournoyer-Cloutier2023MNRAS.521.1338C}.
+While these models include most of the relevant physics, they lack the computational efficiency to simulate star clusters forming from clouds of masses $>10^5$ M$_\odot$, and instead the models focus on simulating star clusters forming from low-mass clouds $\le10^5$ M$_\odot$.
+This leaves a sizeable gap compared to the observed mass range of GMCs.
+While clusters with mass $<10^5\rm\, M_\odot$ are comparable to Local Group observations, YMC and GC formation is out of their reach.
 Furthermore, most star formation takes place in GMCs of mass $\ge10^5$ M$_\odot$ \citep{McKee_1997,Murray_2010}.

 The goal of this work is to model the formation of massive clusters from their initial GMCs while following the formation of individual stars and their feedback.
-We aim to answer how, and in what conditions, YMCs can form while remaining bound throughout the onset of gas expulsion.
-How efficient is the process of star formation in a cluster, and what is the timescale over which star formation occurs?
-Do the clusters formed from these massive clouds survive and remain bound, or quickly disperse?
-How do our results compare to those that use a sub-cluster formation and feedback model?
+We aim to answer how and in what conditions YMCs can form while remaining bound throughout the onset of gas expulsion.
+We also seek to understand how efficient the process of star formation is in a cluster, what the timescale is over which star formation occurs, and whether the clusters formed from these massive clouds survive and remain bound or quickly disperse.
+We plan to compare our results to those that use a sub-cluster formation and feedback model.